15 Great Grad Programs That Offer Free Tuition

 - External fellowships

-Specific examples include first-year students of the Humanities and Social Sciences Division receive a University Fellowship.
+Specific examples include first-year students of the Humanities and Social Sciences Division receiving a University Fellowship.
 Students receive full tuition coverage and a 12-month stipend.
 First-year graduate students in the Natural Sciences and Urban Planning and Engineering Division are also eligible.

 Graduate Programs with Free Tuition: